 Step 3.
 Disconnect tailpiece.

 Step 4.
-Unscrew your sink drain and remove.
+Unscrew your sink drain and remove it.

-Once everything is disconnected, you can simply unscrew your old sink drain and remove.
+Once everything is disconnected, you can simply unscrew your old sink drain and remove it.

 Step 5.
-Remove old plumber’s putty from sink.
+Remove old plumber’s putty from the sink.

-Once the sink drain (also known as flange) has been removed, you’ll probably notice old plumber’s putty.
-Thoroughly scrub out any plumber’s putty that may be remaining, You can gently scrap off plumber’s putty with a putty knife or use 0000 extra fine wire wool to remove stubborn putty.
+Once the sink drain (also known as the flange) has been removed, you’ll probably notice old plumber’s putty.

 Step 7.
-Install mounting pieces to bottom of drain.
+Install mounting pieces to the bottom of the drain.